NickPax/my-website/_structures/appositive.md

 If the appositive contains punctuation, use dashes:
 e.g. The notes she tried to hit -- top C, D, and F -- were just to high.

+If a noun appositive comes before the word it renames, use a dash.
+e.g.: The piano -- did youy buy it?
+However it is also possible to use a comma. e.g.: This bag, does it belong to you?